 Texas has one of the fastest growing populations in the country.
-Texas' growth related to a more robust than average economy, rapidly increasing urban population, ever expanding trade with Mexico, high speed limits and the strong energy sector are believed to have contributed to crash rates that enforcement efforts are strained to keep pace with.
+Texas' growth related to a more robust than average economy, rapidly increasing urban populations, ever expanding trade with Mexico, high speed limits and the strong energy sector are believed to contribute to crash rates that enforcement efforts are strained to keep pace with.

-The previous overall CMV related crash reduction goal, to reduce commercial motor vehicle fatality crashes by one percent each fiscal year based on the previous year, will continue in the 2021 - 2023 period.
-For FY 2019 the state did not meet its goal.
-However, the state did see a reduction in excess of the goal in FY 2020 due to a variety of factors.
+The previous overall CMV related crash reduction goal, to reduce commercial motor vehicle fatality crashes by one percent each fiscal year based on the previous year, will continue in the 2024-2026 period.
+For FY 2022.
+FY 2023 data is not yet conclusive.

-Similarly, the previous overall CMV related motor coach crash reduction goal, to reduce commercial motor vehicle fatality crashes by five percent each fiscal year based on the previous year, will continue in the 2021 - 2023 period.
-The state continues to examine the factors behind the very substantial reduction in bus related fatality crashes in FY 2018 and is hopeful it can take future advantage of this outcome.
+Similarly, the previous overall CMV related motor coach crash reduction goal, to reduce commercial motor vehicle fatality crashes by five percent each fiscal year based on the previous year, will continue in the 2024-206 period.
+The state continues to examine the factors contributing to these crashes to bring our numbers down.

-While the state continues to track overall number of hazardous material (HM) related CMV fatality crashes, it is observed that crashes have increased in pace with the number of non-HM fatality crashes.
-As such, the state does not have a specific hazardous materials safety problem that warrants a separate program or individual strategies and so does not set a hazardous material incident reduction goal.
+While the state continues to track overall numbers of hazardous material (HM) related CMV fatality crashes, it is observed that these crashes trend similarly to non-HM fatality crashes.
+As such, the state does not have a specific hazardous materials safety problem that warrants a separate program or individual strategies and so does not set a hazardous material incident reduction plan.